Flat Fee Landlord

 • Maintenance request handling and vendor dispatch

-• Regular property inspections (at least annually)
+• Regular property inspections (at least annually, with photo documentation)

 • Lease enforcement and violation notices

-• Owner reporting and accounting
+• Monthly owner reporting and year-end accounting (1099-ready)

-• Tenant communication
+• Tenant communication and conflict resolution

 What typically requires a separate fee (and should be disclosed upfront):

-• Tenant placement/leasing (new tenant acquisition)
+• Tenant placement/leasing (new tenant acquisition, marketing, and screening)

 • Lease renewal processing